Clavelinho/PHP-Shred/README.md

 $shred->remove('folder/file.txt'); // <= Overwrite and Remove.
 $shred->remove('folder/file.txt', false); // <= Only overwrite.

+// Check if remove
+if ($shred->remove('folder/file.txt')) {
+	// The file is truncated & removed.
+} else {
+	// Impossible to overwrite or remove the file.
+See filepath & file permissions.
+}
 ```

 Shred overwrite 'n' times the file for make more difficult to recovery (Imposible is nothing!).
 Obviously inspired in shred for linux.